cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 // @public (undocumented)
 type ToolProps = SharedToolProp;

+// Warning: (ae-missing-release-tag) "TransformMatrix2D" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type TransformMatrix2D = [number, number, number, number, number, number]

 // Warning: (ae-missing-release-tag) "transformPhysicalToIndex" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)